Manage Scripts

 To delete a rule script:

-1. From the Script Manager, select the rule script you want to delete and click Delete Script.
+1. From the Script Manager, select the rule script and click Delete Script.

-2. Provided that the script is not in use by an Application Rule or an On-Demand Application Rule, you are prompted to confirm the deletion.
-The script is deleted.
+2. If the script is not used by an Application Rule or an On-Demand Application Rule, you are prompted to confirm the deletion.

 A rule script is only assigned to an Application Group after you click Close on the Script Manager dialog box and click OK on the Edit Application Rule dialog box.
 Clicking Close on only the Script Manager does not associate a rule script with that Application Group.